askebos/enchantments/content/about.md

 During the summer and fall of 2022, we also recorded conversations with scholars on enchantment about their work.
 These conversations are available as [**podcasts**](/resources) and transcripts.

 We are also holding **work-in-progress** meetings with 10-15 minute presentations, followed by a discussion.
 Meetings are held on selected Thursdays or Fridays.
-Check our [events](/events) page for upcoming meetings, or, if you would like to participate, [get in touch](contact) with a title, an abstract, your time zone, and preferred dates.
+Check our [events](/events) page for upcoming meetings, or, if you would like to participate, [get in touch](/events/cfp_work_in_progress) with a title, an abstract, a brief bio, your time zone, and preferred dates.

 Finally, we are planning a **conference** that will be held on 30 June and/or 1 July.
 We are currently exploring funding options that will determine the location.
 A Call for Papers with a deadline in February 2023 will follow.
 Save the date!